-O VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW V34869-P08777 KEEP THIS PORTION FOR YOU JR RECOR THIS PRO XY CA RD IS VA ALID ONI Y WHEN SIGNED AND DATED.
-DETACH AND D RETURN THIS PO RTION ON ATHIRA PHARMA, INC. The Board of Directors recommends you vote FOR ALL the following: For All Withhold All For All Except To withhold authority to vote for any individu nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. al ne Vote on Directors 0 0 0 1.
-Election of Class I Directors - 1 Nominees: 01) Barbara Kosacz 02) Mark Litton 03) Michael Panzara Vote on Proposals The Board of Directors recommends you vote FOR the foll lowing proposals s: For A Against Abstain 2.
-To ratify the appointment of Ernst & Young LLP as our ind lepende ent register ed public a accounting firm for the fiscal year ending Decemb er 31, 2024.
-0 0 0 3.
-To approve an amendment to our amended and restated certifica ate of inco rporation t o limit the liability of officers as permitted by Dela ware law.
-0 0 0 The shares represented by this proxy, when properly executed, w is made, this proxy will be voted FOR ALL on item 1 and F adjournment or postponement thereof, the persons name OR on items 2 a nd 3.
-If ar ny other matters properly come before the m f no direction aeting or any Please sign exactly as your name(s) appear(s) hereon.
-When sig administrator, or other fiduciary, please give full title as such.
-Joi ning as attorney, executor, personally.
+O VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW /S: V34869-P08777 KEEP THIS PO DTION ID DECORE NEET II RTION ON ATHIRA PHARMA, INC. The Board of Directors recommends you vote FOR ALL the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+Vote on Directors Π 0 Ω Election of Class I Directors U U U - 1 Nominees: 01) Barbara Kosacz 02) Mark Litton 03) Michael Panzara Vote on Proposals The Board of Directors recommends you vote FOR the follo owing proposal s: For A Against Abstain 2.
+To ratify the appointment of Ernst & Young LLP as our inde epende nt register red public a accounting firm for the fiscal year ending December 31 , 2024.
+0 0 0 To approve an amendment to our amended and restated or certifica te of inco rporation to o limit the liability of officers as permitted by Delaware law.
+0 0 0 The shares represented by this proxy, when properly executed, w is made, this proxy will be voted FOR ALL on item 1 and F adjournment or postponement thereof, the persons name ill be vo ited in the items 2 a is proxy manner di ind 3.
+If ar are author rected herein by the undersigned Stockholder(s).
+If no by other matters properly come before the meetir rized to vote in their discretion. direction ng or any Please sign exactly as your name(s) appear(s) hereon.
+When sign administrator, or other fiduciary, please give full title as such.
+Join personally.
 All holders must sign.
-If a corporation or partnership, or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, or partnership name by authorized officer. ning as nt owne please s attomey, ers should ign in full executor, each sign corporate Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Da ate